Group Facilitation

 Innovation, Inclusiveness & Trust

+Let’s give each other our generative attention so that everyone can think deeply.
 In meetings where people truly appreciate each other’s thinking, and therefore truly listen, strategies are better formed, goals are better achieved, budgets are better set, products and services are better delivered.
 Things like respect, inspiration, innovation, engagement, inclusiveness, trust, are given a real chance.

+As a Time To Think Facilitator, I produce this quality of thinking and decision making in your group.
 Together, we create a Thinking Environment where everyone has an equal say, is heard and respected, and feels safe.
+Everyone in the group can do excellent thinking.
 How would that be?

 1. When we give sincere attention with interest, people think better.
 That means listening without interrupting, without opinion and in silence.